Easy Ideas for Creating a Simple Fall Tablescape

 Next, I layered thrifted dinner plates with smaller salad plates.

-To keep my table scape very casual, I tied brown/white striped napkins in a knot and placed beside each place setting.
+To keep my table scape very casual, I tied brown and white striped napkins in a knot and placed beside each place setting.

 My favorite addition to this particular table is the large leaves I used on top of each plate.